Sabbath 8/16/14 Daytona SDB Pastor Wray sermon “Dirty Kisses”

 There is something clearly wrong with the heart of a Christian who rolls around in those things that he or she knows they should not be doing.
 There is something wrong with Christians who enjoy kissing dirty mirrors.
 In the text, Paul warns the believers to not call themselves Christians if they are going to continue their lifestyle of sin.
 He says, “Have you forgotten who you are?
 You are the child of the most High King”.
 Paul tells us to start acting like it.
 He is not saying that we will never sin or make mistakes at times.
 In this passage, he is referring to people who love sin more than they love God.
 They overlook God’s standards and do their own thing.
 Paul is saying that Christians have been saved from sin.
 They should walk in the Newness of Life granted to them by Jesus Christ.
 Their lives and behavior should reflect their change from the ways of the world.
 We should refrain from kissing the world and from kissing the whole world.
 This includes mirrors and dogs.

-Read more articles by Miz KJV Only or search for articles on the same topic or others.
+Read more articles by Miz KJV Only or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link:

 Main Site Articles

 Most Read Articles

 Highly Acclaimed Challenge Articles.

 New Release Christian Books for Free for a Simple Review.

 NEW - Surprise Me With an Article - Click here for a random URL

 God is Not Against You - He Came on an All Out Rescue Mission to Save You